rbotarleanu/Collaborative-Markdown-Editor/README.md

 - More in-depth bug testing

 ### Known Issues
-- Deleting all the contents of a block doesn't cause the block to be removed
 - Modifying a table block by adding some text on the second line beaks the table formatting and then it never recovers (Note: same thing happens to the unordered list as well, probably with any cell that isn't a PlainTextBlock)
 - Users should not be able to edit the selections of other users